DCASE2023-Task7-Foley-Sound-Synthesis/dcase2023_task7_eval_fad/README.md

   ```
   git clone https://github.com/DCASE2023-Task7-Foley-Sound-Synthesis/dcase2023_task7_eval_fad.git
   ```
 * Install python requirements and download a VGG model checkpoint file by running the command below.
-This command will install all the packages by pip install.
+This command will install all the packages by **pip install**.

   ```
   python setup.py
   ```
-* Put generated audio files following the folder structure below (You should follow the folder names.).
-For this challenge, the number of audio samples in each dir should be 100.
+* Put generated audio files following the folder structure below (You should follow the folder names of each category).
+For this challenge, the number of audio files(.wav) in each dir must be 100.
+The names of the audio files are not important.

   ```
   .